Leody Taveras Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 12th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Orioles' 4.15 team ERA ranks 14th across all league pitching staffs.

-- Orioles pitchers combine to surrender 64 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- The Orioles rank 20th in baseball in home runs allowed (64 total, 1.2 per game).

-- In his most recent time out on Sunday against the Toronto Blue Jays, the right-hander tossed 5 1/3 innings, allowing one earned run while surrendering nine hits.
+- In his last time out on Tuesday against the New York Yankees, the right-hander went five innings, allowing four earned runs while surrendering seven hits.

+- In eight games this season, the 26-year-old has amassed an ERA of 4.34, with 7.7 strikeouts per nine innings.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.